Traditional Advertising in a Digital Age

 This steep decline could be attributed to the increase in robocalling and mobile phone spam over the last several years.
 According to a 2018 report by First Orion, nearly half of mobile phone traffic is scam calls, up from only 3.7 percent of calls in 2017.
 Given the ubiquity of caller ID, most customers simply won’t answer the phone if they don’t recognize the caller.

-From a marketer’s perspective, direct calling is simply too expensive.
-To reach a meaningful number of people, companies might have to employ dozens of callers on a full-time basis, which is simply too expensive when compared to the relative efficiency of sending emails or placing digital ads.
+From a marketer’s perspective, direct calling is too expensive.
+To reach a meaningful number of people, companies might have to employ dozens of callers on a full-time basis, which is far too costly when compared to the relative efficiency of sending emails or placing digital ads.

 Despite a shift towards digital in the marketing landscape, traditional advertising channels are still relevant and valuable.
 Given consumer behavior, It’s important to consider each while planning an effective integrated marketing campaign.